 El Centro

-- La Passion by Masaya – beautifully decorated hotel in El Centro with a few different spacious room options for families, including a family room.
+- La Passion by Masaya – A beautifully decorated hotel in El Centro with a few different spacious room options for families, including a family room.

 San Diego

-- Nacar Hotel Cartagena, Curio Collection by Hilton – this sustainable hotel in the quiet San Diego neighborhood is beautiful and has a lovely pool area.
+- Nacar Hotel Cartagena, Curio Collection by Hilton – This sustainable hotel in the quiet San Diego neighborhood is beautiful and has a lovely pool area.
 Best room option for families are 2 double beds.

 - Hotel Bantu by Faranda Boutique – I love the style of this hotel with a very refreshing rooftop pool and friendly staff!